MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

 # Adding API calls to your project

-Now we have an overview about how to work with MS Graph.
+Now we have an overview about how to work with Microsoft Graph.
 Now we will go back to our UWP and add user authentication.

-## Add user authentication with MS Graph
+## Add user authentication with Microsoft Graph
 Open UWP code in Visual Studio and follow these steps.

 - Go to Helpers/AuthenticationHelper.cs